 Amanda Brogdon, Co Pastor of Connect Church in Opelika, AL

-My husband, John, and I met when I was 15 years old on a blind date, back in 1995.
-He was a pastor’s kid so my mom, not being a church woman herself, thought I couldn’t get into too much trouble with him.
+In 1995, my husband, John, and I met on a blind date (I was 15).
+He was a pastor’s kid and my mom, not being a church woman herself, thought I couldn’t get into too much trouble with him.
 Ha ha!
 He did keep me out of trouble though, although, he liked the short skirts I would wear to church (his mom didn’t)!

-We got married when I was 20.
+We married shortly after I turned 20, in the year 2000.
 We bought our first house within nine months.
 It was a repo…so it was cheap!
 My mom was not too keen, especially when she saw a room that was apparently used as the dart room!!

 We have our first son, Ari, in 2004.
 Very intelligent at an early age.
 He could do the Kick and Play at 4 weeks.
 He loved trains and all of his toys had to be lined up.